rednafi/fastapi-nano/README.md

 ## Description

-This [FastAPI](https://fastapi.tiangolo.com/) template incorporates factory pattern architecture with [divisional folder structure](https://exploreflask.com/en/latest/blueprints.html#divisional) for API oriented micro-service development.
+This is a minimalistic and extensible [FastAPI](https://fastapi.tiangolo.com/) template that incorporates factory pattern architecture with [divisional folder structure](https://exploreflask.com/en/latest/blueprints.html#divisional).
+It's suitable for developing small to medium sized API oriented micro-services.
 The architecture is similar to what you'd get with Flask's [Blueprint](https://exploreflask.com/en/latest/blueprints.html).

 ## Features